bvasseur82/bvasseur82/content/post/2021-01-30-analising-adam-scott-s-pga-tour-stats/index.markdown

 ```
 ### How Adam Scott's strokes gained values have evolved throughout the years?

 So far, we have looked at average values for the 2004-2021 period.
 Let's now look at the trends in Adam's game.
-The below chart shows the evolution of each strokes gained category over the years:
+The below chart shows the evolution of the yearly average of each strokes gained category:

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-8-1.png" width="2400" />